steven-wolfman/ubc-term-finder/dev-story.md

 If we were to publish, it would be with version 0.0.1 and with the indicated package contents.
 Notice that the package will be just a few kilobytes (and usable with only those few kilobytes, since its only dependencies are for development), not the 200 megabytes it takes up installed on disk at this point!

+### TODO: not publishing dev-story.md (maybe already not included, per the dry-run above?)

 ### TODO: `prepublishOnly`

 There may be some steps we want to do when preparing for publication but not during a standard install.
 In our case, this includes compiling the TypeScript code to JavaScript and building the separate TypeScript definitions file (`*.d.ts`).
 This is done with a [script in `package.json` named `prepublishOnly`](https://docs.npmjs.com/cli/v7/using-npm/scripts#life-cycle-scripts).
 (Be aware that [the old `prepublish` script is deprecated](https://docs.npmjs.com/cli/v7/using-npm/scripts#prepare-and-prepublish); to do something before both publication and installation, use a `prepare` script instead.)